atelierbram/blog/content/colorschemes-sublime/index.md

 ## On Editing Colorschemes for Sublime Text

-Somewhat suprised to see how scarces the available information is, around the interwebs and in the docs, on the subject of creating colorschemes for Sublime Text, for such a popular text-editor.
+<span class="dropcap">S</span>omewhat suprised to see how scarces the available information is, around the interwebs and in the docs, on the subject of creating colorschemes for Sublime Text, for such a popular text-editor.
 Here are some notes that may come handy when doing this yourself.
 Down at the bottom of this post one will find links to other resources.

+<p class="publication-list__item__meta"><time datetime="2016-01-11">January 2016</time></p>

 On Mac OS X the `colorschemes.tmTheme` files can be found in the following directory from the terminal: